microsoft/Flash_University/CLR_via_CSharp/CH16_Arrays/Arrays/Arrays.md

 String[] values = new String[]{"one", "two"}
 ```

+## Casting

+The fundamental points here are that
+- the CLR allows you to cast an array from one type to another if a conaverstion exists
+- the array must be a reference type

+(begs the question, why not value types?)

+You can get the same effect with Array.Copy

+### Array.Copy()
+- See examples, really the best.
+Basically, we can cast from one array type to another, even value types

+## All Arrays are System.Array

+- you get a lot out of the box.
+Just look at [System.Array](https://learn.microsoft.com/en-us/dotnet/api/system.array?view=net-7.0)
+- you get IEnumerable, ICollection and IList implicitly
+- there is some magic going on here as these interfaces are only defeinted for vectors
 ## Glossary:

+array covariance - the functionality of being able to convert from one type of array to another

 array initializer - the {} after an array with the initial values